Maryland TESOL is looking for professionals from varied TESOL backgrounds and with a plethora of experiences who:

 All mentors must be current Maryland TESOL members by the start of the program in late August and remain a member in good standing throughout the duration of the program.
 Click here to check your membership status or to become a member.
 All mentors also agree to fully partake in mentor activities throughout the year, including:

-1. Completing the 15-hour Mentor Coaching Program (August-November); this includes fully attending required virtual sessions, completing readings and homework exercises, and completing a final mentor project.
+1. Completing the 15-hour Mentor Coaching Program (September-November); this includes fully attending required virtual sessions, completing readings and homework exercises, and completing a final mentor project.
 An optional face-to-face social will take place in October, where mentors will be able to meet the mentors coaches and their cohort colleagues in-person and also meet with Maryland TESOL Board Members.

-3. Working with their mentees for approximately 30 hours from January-May; this includes bi-weekly meetings that are scheduled in consultation with the mentee, check-ins with the mentor coaches to see how things are progressing.
+3. Working with their mentees for approximately 30 hours from January-June; this includes bi-weekly meetings that are scheduled in consultation with the mentee, check-ins with the mentor coaches to see how things are progressing.

 SPACE IS LIMITED.
 All applications will be reviewed by a 3-person panel.